 There’s not much information available about Mercede Records other than what can be read from the label credits on the few 45’s that have surfaced.
 John and Dee Mercede are credited as producers on several releases and they seem to have had their own publishing company called Power Of Music / Mercede Power Of Music.

 The label then released another record by Nancy.
-It mercede3001b400 mercede3001a400is a female version of Trying To Keep From Crying and is backed with a ballad called Walking On A Cloud , also written by Billy Wells.
+It is a female version of Trying To Keep From Crying and is backed with a ballad called Walking On A Cloud , also written by Billy Wells.
 Background vocals are once again credited to The Kintwetts.

-The Fourth release is yet another spoken word recordmercede3003Bwlp400 mercede3003Awlp400 by the same team as the third release.
+The Fourth release is yet another spoken word record by the same team as the third release.

 Please contact me if you have further information about this label and the people associated with it.
 Thank you.